-Alfonso cites fictional coach, unhappy with Mets change
+Alonso cites fictional coach, unhappy with Mets change

 “Maybe if I would have been hitting a little bit more, maybe he had a job.
 I don’t know,” Lindor said.

-Alonso said teams should not overly rely on analytics, calling himself an “old-school type player.”
+Alonso said teams should not overly rely on analytics, calling himself an “old school-type player.”

 “As times keep going on, the game stays the same.
 I mean, the game has been the same since the Civil War,” he said.
 “When it’s game time, when it’s my turn to hit in the box, it’s not Luis, its not Chili, it’s not the analytic department that’s in the box hitting.
 It’s Pete Alonso.
 It’s me.
 And that’s the same thing with every single one of those guys in the clubhouse.”

-“You got 13 hitters and all those guys, as soon as they step in the box, you might as well take the computer and break the screen, because any time you think about all those numbers in the computer, if you’re in there in that box and thinking, oh, it’s a 2-0 count, he’s 45% changeup, he’s 30% fastball and it’s a certain percent slider, you’re out, you’re a walking out, you’re an out in a helmet,” he said.
+“You’ve got 13 hitters and all those guys, as soon as they step in the box, you might as well take the computer and break the screen, because any time you think about all those numbers in the computer, if you’re in there in that box and thinking, oh, it’s a 2-0 count, he’s 45% changeup, he’s 30% fastball and it’s a certain percent slider, you’re out, you’re a walking out, you’re an out in a helmet,” he said.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports